 YieldStack: The Fastest Way to Generate Competing CRE Loan Rate Quotes

-YieldStack's AI lender matching platform submits your deal to 180+ active lender programs simultaneously, returning 5–8 competing term sheets within 24–72 hours.
-For rate optimization, this is the most efficient method available.
+YieldStack's AI lender matching platform screens your deal against 5,000+ loan programs simultaneously and returns competing term sheets you can compare side by side.
+For rate optimization, this is the most efficient method available — submit your deal once instead of calling lenders serially.

 The bankability pre-screen also helps: by identifying how lenders will underwrite your deal before outreach, you can address structural issues that are causing rate penalization (too-high LTV, occupancy shortfall, lease rollover risk) before term sheets come in.